383 Gellert Blvd

-Grilled items, most on a stick!
+Grilled items, most on a stick sometimes!
 Pork Skewer – Another surprisingly delicious item with lots of flavor.
 Be sure to return to this area as the selection changes.
-We have encountered ribs, chicken wings, corn on the cob, pork skewers, stuffed tomatoes, quail, really good baked purple yams, potato skins with bacon, Filipino longiso sausage and mackerel.
+We have encountered pork ribs, sausage, chicken wings, corn on the cob, potatoes, pork skewers, stuffed tomatoes, quail, really good baked yams, under-cooked mushrooms, tomatoes, potato skins with bacon, Filipino longiso sausage and grilled mackerel.

-Baked oysters with cheese, Taro Scallops, garlic bread, and Indian fried bread were added on our last visit.
+Baked oysters with cheese, Taro Scallops, marginal garlic bread, and Indian fried bread were added on our last visit.
+Items change though.

-Sashimi – Not tier one quality, but decent raw fish.
+Sashimi – Not tier one quality, probably frozen, but edible raw fish.
 A hungry guy can do some major damage here.
 You’ll find tilipia, albacore, tuna, and Salmon sashimi.
 They also have 10 kinds of sushi rolls, and tempura shrimp.

 Cotton Candy – As many as you can tolerate!
 Need we say more?
 No wonder kids want to come.
 Alas, they removed the cotton candy on our last visit in 2013.
-Boo!
+Boo hoo!

-If you do not like Asian food, you should probably stay away from Moonstar and stick to the Vegas buffets like the one at the Wynn.
-Moonstar Buffet prices have remained steady for the last couple of years.
+If you do not like Asian food, you should probably stay away from Moonstar and stick to the Vegas buffets like the one at the Wynn or Caesars Buffet.
+Moonstar Buffet, Daly City prices have remained steady for the last couple of years.
 Join the free VIP club on their website and get discounts and coupons that are pretty much useless unless you come during off-peak times.
 Kid’s Club for those 8 and younger allows them to eat for free with 2 paying adults.
 Special discounted prices for kids, that vary with height and age.
 (Free – $10.88) Charging full price for a 10 year old kid generates a ton of their profit.
 Tons of families with kids here because of this.
 Tuesday is senior discount day at Moonstar.

 We like Moonstar in Daly City because you can quickly sit and eat what you want.
-The quality of the food is slightly better than other local buffets.
+The quality of the food is slightly better than other local buffets but not by much.
 Some feel the need to get their money’s worth and gourd themselves.
 The service was fair and overloaded.
 They mainly pickup plates and bring the bill.